Is Iran Safe To Visit In 2023?

-Each of the provinces, cities, and even villages of Iran has its crafts.
-In Yazd, you can buy beautiful cashmere, buy carpets in Tabriz, and decorative blue tiles in Isfahan.
-Anywhere in Iran, you can go home with a unique souvenir.
+Each of the provinces, cities, and even villages of Iran has its own crafts.
+In Yazd, you can buy beautiful cashmere, carpets in Tabriz, and decorative blue tiles in Isfahan.
+Anywhere in Iran, you can go back home with a unique souvenir.

 7. Iranian food